soarqin/DSP_Mods/UniverseGenTweaks/README.md

 #### 宇宙生成参数调节

 ## Changelog
+* 1.2.6
+  + Fix possible crash or wrong stars data when loading save file with changed generation settings but with `Enable more settings on UniverseGen` disabled on config window.
+  + Larger maximum value in combat settings (except `Aggressiveness` and `Max Density`).
 * 1.2.5
   + Thanks to [kremnev8](https://github.com/kremnev8)'s work on new version of [DSPModSave](https://dsp.thunderstore.io/package/CommonAPI/DSPModSave/), universe generation options are stored in save file now.
   + Fix text display issue on new game screen